mindis/multimap/docs/cppreference.md

 ### Predicate

-A predicate is a function object that is applied to an instance of class [Bytes](#class-bytes) returning a boolean value.
-Predicates are used to select keys or values for some further operation.
+A callable that is applied to an instance of class [Bytes](#class-bytes) returning a boolean value.
+Objects implementing this interface are typically used to qualify keys or values for some further operation.

 <table class="reference-table">
 <tbody>